A Sermon on Ephesians 4:5Read more

-From Ephesians 4:5, Dr. Martyn Lloyd-Jones argues that the unifying faith of Christianity is not unity of doctrine, first and foremost, but it is a unity of faith in Christ.
+In this sermon on Ephesians 4:5 titled “One Faith,” Dr. Martyn Lloyd-Jones argues that the unifying faith of Christianity is not unity of doctrine, first and foremost, but it is a unity of faith in Christ.
 This is the faith that justifies all who are truly Christians.
-In this we see the saving work of Christ and the application of that work to the hearts and minds of believers by the Holy Spirit.
-For this reason, the great doctrine of justification by faith alone is at the very heart of the Gospel and Christianity.
-It is this doctrine that the Reformers fought for, and it is this doctrine that is essential to any true understanding of the Gospel.
-This is why it is so vital that the Church of our day guards against all heresies that would add anything to the Gospel.
-For anyone who tries to add anything to faith detracts from God’s glory as the only Savior and hope for fallen mankind.
-It detracts from the work of Christ on the cross to say that fallen men must do something in addition to the Gospel.
-To reject justification by faith is to reject the saving Gospel and to reject true Christianity as found in God’s Word.
+It is seen in the saving work of Christ and the application of that work to the hearts and minds of believers by the Holy Spirit.
+For this reason, the great doctrine of justification by faith alone is at the very heart of the gospel and Christianity.
+It is this doctrine that the Reformers fought for, and it is this doctrine that is essential to any true understanding of the gospel.
+This is why it is so vital that the church today guard against all heresies that would add anything to the gospel.
+For anyone who tries to add anything to faith detracts from God’s glory as the only Savior and hope for fallen humanity.
+It detracts from the work of Christ on the cross to say that fallen people must do something in addition to the gospel.
+To reject justification by faith is to reject the saving gospel and to reject true Christianity as found in God’s Word.